tg44/mqtt-prometheus-message-exporter/README.md

  - `|` is a bad topic name or json key, pls don't use it and the parser will be happy :D
  - topicnames with starting `<<` and ending `>>` are cursed, you can match them as a segment
  - topicnames with the exact `[[prefix]]` and `[[prefixes]]` name are cursed too, they will go to the metric name as `prefix` and `prefixes`
+ - `"` character is removed from label values
+ - label names starting with `__` could behave as not expected (they are reserved for prometheus internal according to the [docs](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels))
+ - non valid metric names and metric labels will be prefixed with `_x_`, and the non-valid characters will be replaced to `_` if you see something like this try to follow the [official prometheus docs](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) with your namings
  - if you have other use-case or idea pls open an issue

 ## Config:
 For example config check the example.conf!